gamercade-io/gamercade_console/README.md

 1. Finish "Graphcis" outlined functions
     1. Add "Draw Circle" filled?
     1. Add Write Text function (need a font??)
-1. Add "Data" functions for grabbing data from the ROM
-    1. How many sprites or sprite sheets there are
-    1. Sprite sheet width/height
 1. Include the audio stuff from audio-test
 1. Build showcase projects (see below)
 1. Input handling